 This chapter can be described in two pieces.
 First, it quote mines a provocatively titled issue of New Scientist magazine.
 Contrary to what this JW tract claims, the magazine does not undermine evolution; it just argues that overly simplistic models of evolutionary relatedness need to be abandoned.

 The bulk of this chapter is in reference to the fossil record.
 I haven't done a very detailed job picking this one apart because of my relative lack of interest in archeology.
-Instead, I'll make some more general statements and point out some errors that don't require details understanding of the fossil record.
+Instead, I'll make some more general statements and point out some errors that don't require detailed understanding of the fossil record.

 "Darwin's Tree Chopped Down" (p.
 22)